blogosfair/Classification-layer-Initialization-in-MAML/_posts/2022-12-01-classification-layer-initialization-in-maml.md

 Therefore, it seems logical to consider how to initialize the final classification layer before fine-tuning on a new task.
 Random initialization may not be optimal, as it can introduce unnecessary noise <d-cite key="DBLP:conf/iclr/KaoCC22"></d-cite>.

-This blog post will discuss different approaches to last layer initialization that claim to outperform the original MAML method.
+This blog post will discuss different approaches to the last layer initialization that claim to outperform the original MAML method.

 ## What is Meta-Learning?